 6. Context: Context refers to the physical, social, cultural, and psychological setting in which communication occurs.
-Context influences the meaning, tone, and appropriateness of messages.
+Context influences the meaning, tone and appropriateness of messages.
 Different contexts include:

-Physical Context: The location (e.g., a quiet library vs. a noisy concert).
+Physical Context: It includes the locations such as a quiet library vs. a noisy concert.

-Social Context: Relationship dynamics (e.g., formal business meeting vs. casual chat with a friend).
+Social Context: Relationship dynamics.
+For example formal business meeting vs. casual chat with a friend.